 - taking money from the ongoing benefit of the person claiming

 - taking money from the payment we make to you for other tenants

 - sending an invoice to either you or your tenant

 Disclosing information to you or your tenant

-If we pay Housing Benefit to your tenant, we cannot give you any information about their claim, unless they have given us written permission to discuss their claim with you.
-We cannot even tell you if they have made a claim.
+If we pay Housing Benefit to your tenant, we cannot give you any information about their claim unless they have given us written permission to discuss their claim with you.
+We can't even tell you if they have made a claim.

 If we pay Housing Benefit to you, we can tell you: